Lavender Macarons

 This recipe makes about 36 macaron shells, which can be used to make 18 macarons.
 You can double or triple this recipe to make more macarons if needed.

-The yield and bake time will also vary based on the size of macarons you pipe.
+The yield and bake time will also vary based on the size of the macarons you pipe.
 I pipe my shells with a diameter of about 1 1/4 inches.

 Tips for Making the Best Lavender Macarons

-• Wipe your mixing bowl and whisk with lemon juice or vinegar to remove any traces of grease before making your meringue.
+- Wipe your mixing bowl and whisk with lemon juice or vinegar to remove any traces of grease before making your meringue.
 It will help your egg whites whip up better!

-• Separate your own eggs and age them if possible.
+- Separate your own eggs and age them if possible.
 Do not use egg whites from a carton.

-• Measure your ingredients in grams with a kitchen scale!
-You really need to be precise with this recipe and your macarons will turn out best if the ingredients are weighed.
+- Measure your ingredients in grams with a kitchen scale!
+You really need to be precise with this recipe, and your macarons will turn out best if the ingredients are weighed.

-• Carefully read through the directions before making these macarons.
-There are quite a few steps and it’s good to know your game plan before you start!
+- Carefully read through the directions before making these macarons.
+There are quite a few steps, and it’s good to know your game plan before you start!

-• Use a macaron mat or print out a template to help you pipe consistently sized macarons.
+- Use a macaron mat or print out a template to help you pipe consistently sized macarons.

-• Let your macarons mature!
+- Let your macarons mature!
 Letting them rest overnight while they are filled softens them (in a good way) and allows the flavors to develop.

-• If your first batch of macarons doesn’t turn out, please check out my macaron troubleshooting guide.
+- If your first batch of macarons doesn’t turn out, please check out my macaron troubleshooting guide.

 Making These Lavender Macarons in Advance & Storage Tips

-• You need to let French macarons mature for a few hours or overnight in the fridge before eating them.
+- You need to let French macarons mature for a few hours or overnight in the fridge before eating them.
 This gives them their best texture and taste.

-• Store macarons at room temperature for up to 2 days in an airtight container.
+- Store macarons at room temperature for up to 2 days in an airtight container.

-• Refrigerate macarons for up to 5 days in an airtight container.
+- Refrigerate macarons for up to 5 days in an airtight container.

-• Freeze filled macarons for up to a month in an airtight container.
+- Freeze-filled macarons for up to a month in an airtight container.

-• Unfilled macaron shells can be frozen for up to a month in an airtight container.
+- Unfilled macaron shells can be frozen for up to a month in an airtight container.

-• Make your filling ahead of time too or save any leftover filling!
+- You can also make your filling ahead of time or save any leftover filling!
 It can be stored in an airtight container in the fridge for up to a week or in the freezer for up to a month.

 Let Me Know What You Think!